-How to Use Spelling Fluency
+How to Improve Spelling with Successful Fluency Practice

 In my last post, I gave a brief overview of Spelling Fluency and why I used it with my spelling program.
 In this post, I will detail the steps for using Spelling Fluency in your classroom along with tips for managing it.

 Before starting a fluency program, decide its purpose.
 As I stated in the last post, I used Spelling Fluency as a tool for students to learn words that are “rule-breakers” or those that follow rules that haven’t yet been learned.
 However, fluency practices can also be a way to enforce words, rules, or patterns that students have a difficult time remembering.

 Also think about how much time you can devote to fluency practices.
 In order to see the full benefit, Spelling Fluency should be used at least twice per week.
 Three or more times would be ideal.